ongia2023/ongia2023/README.md

 -
    🌱Skills

-Certainly!
-Here's the modified profile with repeated information removed:

 ---
 **Profile:**

 I am a dedicated professional with expertise in various aspects of IT and software development.
 My skill set includes: